Vicki Barbolak: Career

 At the age of 38, Barbolak saw an ad for a stand-up comedy class and decided to attend.
 She quickly realized that making people laugh brought her more happiness and joy than she thought was possible.
 After a few years of doing open mic, Barbolak was noticed by Mitzi Shore, owner of The Comedy Store, where she further developed her craft.
 In 2018, she was a contestant in season 13 of America's Got Talent, where she finished as a finalist.
 In 2019, she began her "Trailer Nasty Tour."
 She competed in season one of America's Got Talent: The Champions but was eliminated during the first week of the competition.
 She also competed in Britain's Got Talent: The Champions but was eliminated during the fifth week of the competition.

 Barbolak is an ordained minister.
 She is the founder of Wedding Chapel to Go.
 She is also a speaker at conferences and organizations where she discusses humor in the workplace.

 Personal life

 Barbolak has lived in a trailer for over 25 years.
 She is married to Lou Brockman, a piano player at the Comedy Store where they met.
 She has 2 daughters.
 She has 5 grandchildren.
-She lives in Rancho Calevero Mobile Home Park in Oceanside, California.
+She lives in Rancho Caleveras Mobile Home Park in Oceanside, California.